DO BANGLADROIDS DREAM OF ELECTRIC TAGORE?

 Featuring the poem “Freedom” by Rabindranath Tagore - read by Bernard White.

 This film is my contribution to the Desi-futurism movement… a body of sci-fi work that dares to imagine speculative futures through a South Asian lens.
-I also think the best sci-fi is often contrarian.
+I think we need more sci-fi stories that center the experiences (and speculative imagination) of all kinds of humans.
+I also think the best sci-fi questions our assumptions.
 We spend a lot of time these days worrying about how AI and other technology will impact us but I think we should also be thinking about our moral and ethical responsibilities towards what we create.